hexakinetica/RDT-core/README.md

 [![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/hexakinetica/rdt-core/pulls)

 ⚠️ ⚠️ ⚠️

-**This is the legacy version of RDT.**  It is now in maintenance mode, meaning it will only receive critical bug fixes and security updates.
-For the new, actively developed version, please see the [**rdt-next** repository]((https://github.com/hexakinetica/RDT-core-next)).
+**This is the legacy version of RDT.**  It is now in maintenance mode, meaning it will only receive critical bug fixes.
+For the new, actively developed version, please see the [**RDT-next** repository](https://github.com/hexakinetica/RDT-core-next).

 ⚠️ ⚠️ ⚠️